ananthuksanthosh/enterprise-office-network-gns3/README.md

 🧪 Verification

-Screenshots demonstrating key functionalities are available in the "screenshots/" folder:
+Screenshots demonstrating functionality are available in the "screenshots/" folder:

-- "topology.png" → Network topology
+- topology.png → Network topology
-- "network-working.png" → Internal communication
+- network-working.png → Internal communication
-- "firewall-block-test.png" → Firewall blocking IT → Admin
+- firewall-block-test.png → Firewall blocking IT → Admin
-- "firewall-block-hr.png" → Firewall blocking HR → Admin
+- firewall-block-hr.png → Firewall blocking HR → Admin
-- "firewall-allow-test.png" → Admin access to all networks
+- firewall-allow-test.png → Admin access to all networks
-- "dhcp-auto-assignment.png" → DHCP IP allocation
+- dhcp-auto-assignment.png → DHCP IP allocation
-- "internet-access-NAT.png" → Internet connectivity
+- internet-access-NAT.png → Internet connectivity

 ---

 🧠 Design Decisions

 - Admin network is separated to enhance security
-- DHCP is used for customer network to simplify configuration
+- DHCP is used for customer network for ease of use
 - NAT is implemented on edge router for internet access
 - Firewall is applied on core router to protect internal resources